artsy/hokusai/README.md

 <a href="https://en.wikipedia.org/wiki/Hokusai"><img height="300" src="hokusai.jpg"></a>

-Hokusai is a Docker + Kubernetes CLI for application developers..
+Hokusai is a Docker + Kubernetes CLI for application developers.

 Hokusai "dockerizes" applications and manages their lifecycle throughout development, testing, and release cycles.